mozilla/version-control-tools/docs/hacking-mozreview.rst

   docker-machine create --driver virtualbox --virtualbox-memory 4096 default

+Some MozReview developers have experienced stability problems using Virtualbox and have found that using VMWare as the docker-machine driver results in a better development experience.
+If you are setting repeated errors from Docker when creating a local environment or running tests, consider switching to VMWare.

 Running a local MozReview instance in Windows is not yet supported, but if you get it working, please :ref:`let us know! <mozreview_getting_in_touch>`